 People are living longer and the benefits of volunteering on older people is well documented, as is the invaluable support they provide to the community.
 However, the contributions older people make or could potentially make to volunteering has yet to be realised, mainly due to societal attitudes and a lack of awareness.
 We see active ageing as getting more, not less, out of life as people get older.

-Experience Counts is research report Dublin City Volunteer Centre recently launched, which was also accompanied by a summary report and best practice guide for Volunteer-Involving Organisations (VIOs).
+Experience Counts is research report produced by Dublin City Volunteer Centre, which was also accompanied by a summary report and best practice guide for Volunteer-Involving Organisations (VIOs).

 Experience Counts gives voice to people aged 55 and over and documents their experiences on what motivates them to volunteer and equally what prevents or would prevent them from volunteering with an organisation.
 The report makes a considerable number of recommendations for VIOs in terms of recruiting and supporting older volunteers.